 For instance, if there is a request for very important financial data and the database is not accessible due to DoS, then this could result in the loss of money.

 #8) Poor Management Of Data

-The reason why encrypting data while at rest is very important and implementing necessary permissions and control on it.
+The reason why encrypting data while at rest is very important and implementing the necessary permissions and controls on it.

 Database Security Testing